After reading this guide, you will:

 Cons:

-Files must be uploaded to a third-party server
+Files must upload to a third-party server

 Not viable for camera RAW, HEIC, or very large batches